Fred Noonan: Theories on disappearance

-In her last message received at Howland Island, Earhart reported that they were flying a standard position line (or sun line), a routine procedure for an experienced navigator like Noonan.
-This line passed within sight of Gardner Island (now called Nikumaroro) in the Phoenix Island Group to the southeast, and there is a range of documented, archaeological, and anecdotal evidence supporting the hypothesis that Earhart and Noonan found Gardner Island, uninhabited at the time, landed the Electra on a flat reef near the wreck of a freighter, and sent sporadic radio messages from there.
-Ric Gillespie, author of Finding Amelia, wrote that while listening to an alleged radio signal from on her home radio in Florida, a teenager named Betty Klenck heard the distressed woman say, "George, get the suitcase in my closet...California."
+The International Group for Historic Aircraft Recovery (TIGHAR) notes that in her last message received at Howland Island, Earhart reported that they were flying a standard position line (or sun line), a routine procedure for an experienced navigator like Noonan.
+This line passed within sight of Gardner Island (now called Nikumaroro) in the Phoenix Island Group to the southeast, and TIGHAR has found a range of documented, archaeological, and anecdotal evidence supporting a hypothesis that Earhart and Noonan found Gardner Island, uninhabited at the time, landed the Electra on a flat reef near the wreck of a freighter, and sent sporadic radio messages from there.
+Ric Gillespie, author of Finding Amelia, wrote that while listening to alleged radio signals on their home radios, Mabel Larremore heard a woman claiming to be Earhart say Noonan was "seriously injured" and that she had "some injuries but not as serious as Mr. Noonan's."
+Betty Klenck heard an apparently injured man acting agitated with a distressed woman claiming to be Earhart, and uttering repeatedly what sounded like, "Marie".
+Noonan's wife's first name was Mary Bea.
+The man said "Water's knee deep-let me out."
+Klenck heard the woman say, "George, get the suitcase in my closet...California."
 Four years earlier, in a letter to her mother, Earhart had asked that, should anything ever happen to her, the suitcase of private papers stored in her closet in California be destroyed.
-It has been surmised that Earhart and Noonan might have survived on Nikumaroro for some time before dying as castaways.
+Klenck heard the woman repeatedly say something that sounded like "New York City", which has been speculated to have been actually Norwich City, a large British freighter wrecked on the island in 1929.
+The signals had stopped when search planes flew over the island a week after the disappearance, noting "signs of recent habitation."
+TIGHAR theorises that the Electra had by then been washed over the reef edge into the ocean where it broke up and sank.
+TIGHAR theorises that Earhart, and possibly Noonan, may have tried to survive on the island before perishing as castaways, just before a British exploratory expedition visited Gardner Island in October 1937, just three months after the disappearance.
 In 1940, Gerald Gallagher, a British colonial officer and a licensed pilot, radioed his superiors to tell them that he believed he had found Earhart's skeleton, along with a sextant box, under a tree on the island's southeast corner.
 Although Noonan required and used a sextant for celestial navigation, this artifact has been connected to an American naval survey vessel that visited Gardner Island in 1939, a year before it was recovered.
 In a 1998 report to the American Anthropological Association, researchers, including a forensic anthropologist and an archaeologist, concluded, "What we can be certain of is that bones were found on the island in 1939–40, associated with what were observed to be women's shoes and a navigator's sextant box, and that the morphology of the recovered bones, insofar as we can tell by applying contemporary forensic methods to measurements taken at the time, appears consistent with a female of Earhart's height and ethnic origin.
 However, the bones themselves have been lost since they were examined by Dr. D.W.
 Hoodless on Fiji in 1940.
 A subsequent study published in 2018 also made similar claims as those presented in 1998.
-Neither study had the benefit of actually examining the long lost bones as did Hoodless.
+Neither study had the benefit of actually examining the long lost bones as Hoodless did.
 Typically, forensic anthropologists, like all scientists, base their conclusions on their own examinations.
 Hoodless' examination methods and original conclusions that the bones belonged to man have been upheld by reputable modern researchers.